MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Use Azure Policy to ensure all regional resources route operational data to the correct Log Analytics Workspace.

+>[!CAUTION]
-> In an Enterprise Scale environment, if there is a requirement for centralized storage of operational data, either a) [fork](/azure/azure-monitor/logs/logs-data-export?tabs=portal) data at instantiation so it is ingested into both centralized tooling and Log Analytics Workspaces dedicated to the application, or b) expose access to application Log Analytics workspaces so that central teams can query application data.
-It is ultimately critical that operational data originating from the solution is available within Log Analytics Workspaces dedicated to the application.
+> When deploying into an Azure Landing Zone,  if there is a requirement for centralized storage of operational data, you can [fork](/azure/azure-monitor/logs/logs-data-export?tabs=portal) data at instantiation so it is ingested into both centralized tooling and Log Analytics Workspaces dedicated to the application.
+Alternatively expose access to application Log Analytics workspaces so that central teams can query application data.
+It's ultimately critical that operational data originating from the solution is available within Log Analytics Workspaces dedicated to the application.
+>
 > If SIEM integration is required, do not send raw log entries, but instead send critical alerts.

 - Only configure sampling within Application Insights if it is required to optimize performance, or if not sampling becomes cost prohibitive.